Last updated by Chris Bulbulian

 - The hardware warranty

 Most routers come with a manufacturer's 12 month warranty, and require you as the end-user to pay to ship the defective unit back if it needs servicing or replacement.
-Meanwhile, our router comes with an 18 month warranty if purchased or a permanent warranty for as long as you are renting it.
-If it needs replacement (rare), we can have a technician swing by and assist with this, including setting up the replacement router with your preferred wireless name and password.
+Meanwhile, our router comes with an 18 month warranty if purchased (or an ongoing warranty for as long as you are renting it) and if it needs replacement, we can have a technician swing by and assist with this, including setting up the new router with your preferred wireless name and password.

 - Is your router... actually a router?